-- ID Drilling contour-Name of the hole definition

-- NS Block number of contour.
-Reference to the contour of the hole (G49-Geo, G300-Geo or G310-Geo)

-- E Period of dwell for chip breaking at end of hole (in seconds)- (default: 0)

-- D Retraction type (default: 0)

-- 0: Rapid traverse

-- 1: Feed rate

-- BS Start element no. (number of the first hole to be machined in a pattern)

-- BE End element no. (number of the last hole to be machined in a pattern)

-- H (Spindle) Brake off (default: 0)

-- 0: Spindle brake on

-- 1: Spindle brake off
+- ID Drilling contour-Name of the hole definition - NS Block number of contour.
+Reference to the contour of the hole (G49-Geo, G300-Geo or G310-Geo) - RB Retraction plane (radial holes, holes in the YZ plane: diameter)-(default: return to the starting position or to the safety clearance) - E Period of dwell for chip breaking at end of hole (in seconds)- (default: 0) - D Retraction type (default: 0) - 0: Rapid traverse - 1: Feed rate - BS Start element no. (number of the first hole to be machined in a pattern) - BE End element no. (number of the last hole to be machined in a pattern) - H (Spindle) Brake off (default: 0) - 0: Spindle brake on - 1: Spindle brake off

-- 1 Moves to the starting point at rapid traverse, depending on RB: - RB not programmed: Moves up to the safety clearance - RB programmed: Moves to the position RB and then to the safety clearance - 2 Drills at reduced feed rate (50%). - 3 Moves at feed rate to end of hole - 4 Retraction at rapid traverse or feed rate, depending on D. - 5 Return position depends on RB: - RB not programmed: Retraction to the starting point - RB programmed: Retraction to the position RB
+- 1 Moves to the starting point at rapid traverse, depending on RB: - RB not programmed: Moves up to the safety clearance - RB programmed: Moves to the position RB and then to the safety clearance - 2 Drills at reduced feed rate (50%). - 3 Moves at feed rate to end of hole. - 4 Retraction at rapid traverse or feed rate, depending on D. - 5 Return position depends on RB: - RB not programmed: Retraction to the starting point - RB programmed: Retraction to the position RB